In this chapter:

 Second, lack of exercise.
 Dr. Ellison of Harvard University found that estrogen levels are much lower in women who eat little and perform strenuous physical work, as in locales with non-industrialized lifestyle.
 The opposite is true for the American woman who eats too much and gets little exercise: abnormally high estrogen levels are the direct result.
-Dr. Lee points out the obvious corollary: menopause is a much bigger deal in our industrialized countries, because the estrogen decline is so radical – the difference between pre and post estrogen levels is significant.
+Dr. Lee points out the obvious corollary: menopause is a much bigger deal in our industrialized countries, because the estrogen decline is so radical, pre and post.
 This hormonal rollercoaster dip is very stressful, and is the real cause of the discomforts of menopause.

 There has been extensive zoological research in the area of xenoestrogen effects on animals and the resulting birth defects.
 In studies of panthers, alligators, birds, turtles, seals, fish, and many other species from diverse parts of the globe, scientists are finding a common theme: feminization of males, decreased sperm counts, low male testosterone, and extremely high levels of estrogen in females, with plummeting numbers of offspring.
 Though some scientists had known about the problem for several years, public attention was drawn by a series of articles that appeared in three consecutive issues of the LA Times in Oct 1994.